 Sex trafficking is known for finding its way to the seediest of locations, but it also hides in private residences, hotel rooms, and many other places.
 While many people view it as an act of prostitution and expect to see it solely on street corners, run-down motels, or clubs, it is happening everywhere.

 40.3 million people were estimated by the International Labour Organization to be victims of forced labor in 2016.
 Forced labor can be found in factories, on farms, around construction and elsewhere.
 People are forced to work for no pay or very little through force or coercion.
 They are often the people making the products we use daily and treated as slaves or given work to do as a form of debt bondage.

 Domestic Servitude is seen in the form of nannies, maids, and butlers.
 They're hidden in plain sight, often prisoners to the job they're being forced to perform.
 Sometimes their papers, passports, and documents are taken to use as leverage and to limit their freedom.

 How to Notice Human Trafficking and What To Do

 Often there are recognizable indicators that a person is a victim of human trafficking.
 Take notice in a person that seems disconnected from family and friends and if they have a drastic change in behavior.
-Be on the lookout for people that seem as if they're being denied food, water, or other basic needs like sleep and medical care.
+Be on the lookout for people who seem to be being denied food, water, or other basic needs like sleep and medical care.

-Talking with them may seem as if they've been coached on what to say, and they may be spending time with somebody that seems as if they are in control at all times.
+Talking with them may seem like they've been coached on what to say, and they may be spending time with somebody who seems to be in control at all times.
 If they often have bruising or appear to be disoriented and confused, they may be a victim.